ackrep-org/pyirk-core/docs/notes.md

 - Move section 'Patterns for Knowledge Representation in Pyirk' to the top
 - In that section: Refactor sentences in enumerations that show all instances of entities and link to the classes.
 - Introduce a simple example (with a nice picture) and illustrate the meanings of the following section based on that example.
-- The 'note' at the end of the Item section is rather confusing, elaborate on that.
+- The 'note' at the end of the Item section is rather confusing, elaborate on that. -> Refactor into additional Remark
-- Concerning the __call__ method: Give motivating example and shorten text about the inner workings just tell the user what to do to make the thing callable
+- Concerning the __call__ method: Give motivating example and shorten text about the inner workings just tell the user what to do to make the thing callable -> move details to dev doc

+STOP of Meeting

 - Give an example of how adding a convenience method actually makes things easier, the internal get_arguments call does not fulfill this purpose
 - Relations: Start with what they are (Graph analogy) and then explain the details, give example for instantiation